Blockchains-Princeton/eliza-ECE473-project/README.md

 ### Manually Start Eliza
-Every time any of the dependencies change you need to `pnpm i` again and everytime you make any changes in the project source code you need to run `pnpm build`
+Every time any of the dependencies change you need to `pnpm i` again and every time you make any changes in the project source code you need to run `pnpm build`
 ```bash
 pnpm i
 pnpm build
 pnpm start
 ```
-After starting the bot you should be able to chat with it on telegram or on any discord server you added the bot to.
+After starting the bot you should be able to chat with it on Telegram or on any discord server you added the bot to.

 ```
 # The project iterates fast, sometimes you need to clean the project if you are coming back to the project